SOME READER COMMENTS

-Beta looked at me.
-“But Sages are wise; smart people.
+Beta studied me, “But Sages are wise; smart people.
 Right?”

-Back at the counter to gather their lunch stuff and bag it, I sipped my coffee, nodding.
-“Supposed to be.”
+Back at the counter to gather their lunch stuff and put in their bags, I sipped my coffee, nodding, “Supposed to be.”
 I took another drink.

 I gave them the line again from the song.
-Yes, I sang it.
-“Live and learn from fools and from sages…” I want them to learn to acknowledge labels or reputations, but—and this is a big but and I cannot lie—I want them to define people and assess situations based on their own relevant criteria.
-I continued, “Something to understand that’s important in life.”
-That’s not the first or hundredth time they’ve heard me say that.
-I got eye-roll from them but kept going.
+Yes, I sang it: “Live and learn from fools and from sages….”
+I want them to learn to acknowledge labels or reputations, but—and this is a big but and I cannot lie—I want them to define people and assess situations based on their own relevant criteria.
+I continued, “Something important in life to understand.”
+[That’s not the first, or hundredth time they’ve heard me say that.
+I got eye-roll from them but kept going.]
 “You can learn from both types of people.
-The way to do that is judge by actions… results and not words.
-Listen to what people say but… it’s more important to see what they do.
-If a person proves to be a Sage, an intelligent person with good, moral, ethical, judgment… then their words have weight.”
+The way to do that is judge by actions… results, and not words.
+Listen to what people say, but what they do is more important.
+If a person proves to be a Sage, an intelligent person with sound, moral, ethical, judgment… then their words have weight.”

 “It means to take them seriously and listen.
 They have value and merit attention.”
 I went to the pantry for napkins and came out with their allotment.
 [I harp on being wasteful… my ‘don’t use more than you really need’ thing.
-I know if they have five, they’ll use five… if they have one… they know that’s it… and will use it wisely.
+If they have five, they’ll use five… if they have one they’ll use it wisely.
 On pudding or fruit cup days, they get an extra napkin.
 I’m not unsympathetic on this issue.]
 “But don’t give people’s words power over you.
 Only you can—rationally, logically and contextually—decide what’s right and wrong for you.”

 Alpha poured more milk, adding some to Beta’s glass.
 “But what can you learn from fools?”
 She brought me back around to the original question.